NREL/torc/docs/behavioral_docs/jobs.rst

 - **uninitialized**: Initial state.
 Not yet known if it is blocked or ready.
 - **ready**: The job can be submitted.
 - **blocked**: The job cannot start because of dependencies.
+- **scheduled**: The job is ready and a compute node was scheduled to run it (but any node with sufficient resources could run it).
 - **submitted_pending**: The job was given to a compute node but is not yet running.
+Transient state.
 - **submitted**: The job is running on a compute node.
 - **terminated**: Compute node timeout occurred and the job was notified to checkpoint and shut down.